-The Certificate of Recognition (COR™) Program is an occupational health and safety certification program for all Yukon employers.
+The Certificate of Recognition (COR®) Program is an occupational health and safety certification program for all Yukon employers.

-COR is a requirement to bid on many Yukon Government tenders/contracts.
-For information on the requirements click here.
+COR® is a requirement to bid on many Yukon Government tenders/contracts.

-COR may also be a requirement for Yukon Energy Corporation contracts (click here).
+COR® may also be a requirement for Yukon Energy Corporation contracts.

-Please note: If you already have COR™ Certification from another province, click here for more information.
+If you already have COR® Certification from another province, please see the COREL Program for more information.

 The process to obtain a Certificate of Recognition for companies with ten or more employees is:

 The below courses require seven days of training.
 The same person is not required to take all the courses; however, the auditor must complete PHSM and Auditor training.

 Any employees taking the training on behalf of the company must be full-time (regular or permanent) Yukon site employees.
 An employee is deemed to be full-time (regular or permanent) when he/she is employed in a continuous capacity for the COR® company.
 This individual's name must appear on the company's payroll and be covered by the firm's WCB account.